Film Center Building: Upper stories

 Over the years, some of the vaults have been converted to office space.
 Some of the chimneys have been sealed up after the corresponding vaults were demolished.
 The building also contained other facilities for film tenants, such as sound and processing laboratories; graphic art studios; and projection rooms.

 History

 In the 1910s and 1920s, New York City's film industry was centered around Times Square, and major companies such as Loews Cineplex Entertainment and Paramount Pictures had their offices there.
 Many businesses related to the film industry occupied space in the Hell's Kitchen neighborhood, west of Times Square, where rents were generally cheaper.
-By the 1920s, the film industry in New York City was growing rapidly, and many film exchanges occupied crowded offices that were prone to catching fire.
-The Film Center Building was developed on a city block that also housed the distribution offices of 20th Century Fox Animation, Paramount Pictures, and Warner Bros..
+The film industry of New York City had largely migrated to Hollywood by the 1920s.
+Nonetheless, many of New York City's film exchanges occupied crowded offices at that time; according to The New York Times, this "created a situation that was causing concern to those responsible for the protection of the city from fire".
+The Film Center Building was developed on a city block that also housed the distribution offices of 20th Century Fox Animation, Paramount Pictures, and Warner Bros.